 You Are Only as Sick as the Secrets You Keep

-When I went into substance abuse treatment this last time, I had to relinquish three secrets to my family: 1) that I was an incest survivor, 2) that I was bi-sexual, and 3) that I was gender non-binary.
-I remember I coordinated a family session with my drug counselor where I “came-out” to my mother.
-I told my mother that I wanted to wear women’s clothes and wear make up.
+When I went into substance abuse treatment this last time, I had to relinquish three secrets to my family: that I was an incest survivor, bisexual, and non-binary.
+I remember I coordinated a family session with my drug counselor where I “came out” to my mother.
+I told my mother that I wanted to wear women’s clothes and makeup.

 More Radical Reads: How Harm Reduction Helps Me Heal: Moving Beyond Traditional Ideas of Recovery